ConradKent/openvr_headset_ros/README.md

 ## Some Gifs

 A demo of controlling a Turtlebot3, With perspective from inside the headset and outside.
-This demo uses the waypoint, throwto, and velocity controls.
+This demo uses the waypoint, throwto, and velocity controls:

 ![Uh oh, Something's gone wrong with this link.](https://github.com/ConradKent/conrad_media/blob/main/openvr_headset_ros/TurtlebotDemo1.gif)

 Sometimes they just don't navigate the way you want...

 ![Uh oh, Something's gone wrong with this link.](https://github.com/ConradKent/conrad_media/blob/main/openvr_headset_ros/QuadrotorHittingWall.gif)

 ## Current Progress: